c410-f3r/c410-f3r.github.io/content/thoughts/my-contributions-to-the-rust-project/index.md

 [https://github.com/rust-lang/rust/issues/83527] is really useful and allows operations that are currently impossible on stable.
 Despite my attempts, some questions were raised and they need to be addressed before stabilization.

+This particular feature made me wonder that it is generally easy to point out concerns, regardless if they are relevant, but it isn't generally easy to suggest options that will make things move forward.
+Worse yet, consensus requires work from the associated participants and available work is usually scarce among volunteers.
+In the grand scheme such a scenario creates, perhaps, ossification.

 ```rust
 // Snippet extracted from the Rust project